924973292/Awesome-EfficientAI-for-MLLM/README.md

 ## Introduction

-The rise of large language models (LLMs) like GPT, BERT, and LLaMA has brought new challenges in efficiently deploying and utilizing these models. **Awesome EfficientAI for MLLM** compiles state-of-the-art research and tools to help:
+The rise of large language models (LLMs) like GPT, BERT, and LLaMA has brought new challenges in efficiently deploying and utilizing these models.

-- **Optimize Costs**: Reduce computational resource requirements for training and inference.
-- **Enhance Efficiency**: Maintain or improve model performance using techniques like quantization, pruning, and distillation.
-- **Accelerate Deployment**: Provide practical tools, templates, and guidance to streamline the deployment of optimized models.

-Whether you're a researcher exploring new optimization techniques or a practitioner deploying LLMs, this repository is here to help!

----

-## Features

-- 📚 **Curated Research Papers**: Organized collections of influential papers on efficient AI techniques.
-- 🛠️ **Tools and Frameworks**: Comprehensive resources for implementing and deploying efficient models.
-- 💡 **Best Practices**: Tutorials and guides for real-world applications.
-- 🌐 **Community Support**: Links to forums, discussions, and collaborative projects.

----
+**Awesome EfficientAI for MLLM** collects recent research papers, tools, and resources that focus on optimizing and accelerating multi-modal large language models (MLLMs).
+The repository aims to provide a comprehensive overview of the latest advancements in model compression, deployment, and optimization techniques for MLLMs.

 ## Categories